Biz-codes/hvc-community-boards-client/README.md

 ### 2. User Stories
 This app is for two types of users: community members and teachers.

+##### Landing Page (Priority - Highest)
+* as a prospective member
+* I want to view basic info about the app
+* so that I can decide whether to join

+##### Landing Page/Login Form (Priority - Highest)
+* as a registered community member or teacher
+* I want to enter my login information, using a form with built-in validation
+* so I can access the community boards

+##### Landing Page/Login Link to Home Page (Priority - Highest)
+* as a registered community member or teacher
+* I want to click log in and be redirected to the Home Page (once my credentials are verified)
+* so I can connect with the general HVC community

+##### Landing Page Link to Signup Page (Priority - Highest)
+* as a prospective member
+* I want to click on a link to a signup form
+* so that I can create my account

 Priority - Highest
 * as a community member or teacher
 * I want to sign up for an account